MTN Group Ltd research snapshot

 MTN AI Trading Strategy Framework

 The MTN AI trading strategy is a rules-based framework, not personalized advice.
 It combines business fundamentals, technical confirmation, position sizing, and clear invalidation levels.
-MTN as a JSE-listed stock may have different liquidity and trading hours compared to US equities.
+MTN is primarily listed on the JSE, so liquidity, trading hours, and currency settlement differ from US equities; the US ADR (MTNOY) trades thinly on OTC markets.

 Trend-following setup

-Look for MTN to hold above ZAR 190 and attempt a breakout above the ZAR 234.81 52-week high with increasing volume before treating momentum as confirmed.
+Wait for MTN to reclaim and hold the 50-day moving average zone near ZAR 222 to ZAR 226, then look for a volume-confirmed breakout above the ZAC 23,688 (ZAR 236.88) 52-week high before treating momentum as confirmed.

-A failed breakout or daily close below ZAR 190 should reduce confidence in the setup.
-The 52-week high breakout needs volume confirmation.
+A failed reclaim of the 50-day area or a daily close below ZAR 193 (the 200-day zone) should reduce confidence in the setup.
+The 52-week high breakout needs volume and follow-through.

 Mean-reversion setup

-Do not average down solely based on price.
-African telecom stocks can have prolonged drawdowns due to currency or regulatory shocks that go beyond business quality.
+Do not average down on price alone.
+African telecom stocks can have extended drawdowns from currency or regulatory shocks that go beyond business quality, and the August 7, 2026 interim results are a key event risk.

 Fundamental monitor

-Lower the rating if MTN reports declining margins, significant currency losses, regulatory fines, or sustained subscriber losses in key markets.
+Lower the rating if MTN reports margin compression, a sharp naira-driven loss, rising leverage from the IHS deal, regulatory fines, or sustained subscriber losses in key markets.

 Investment research summary